-If you are visiting Central West N.S.W you will find a wonderful hidden gem there.
-It is Mt Oriel Homestead, or as it is known locally, Iandra Castle.
-And yes, it really is a castle and it just has to be seen to be believed.
+If you are visiting Central West N.S.W there is a wonderful hidden gem there that you will definitely want to check out.
+Mt Oriel Homestead, or as it is known locally, Iandra Castle dates back to the late 1800’s and it just has to be seen to be believed.

-Located about 11 kilometres from the small village of Greenethorpe or 45 kilometres from Cowra, Iandra Castle opens its doors to the public just a handful of times a year.
-But if you can, it really is worth planning your trip to the Central West around one of those open days.
+Iandra Castle opens its doors to the public just a handful of times a year.
+So if you can, it really is worth planning your trip to the Central West around one of those open days.

 In 1880, the first Mt Oriel homestead was built.
 It was a double brick, single story dwelling and in 1908 this first building was incorporated into a double story reinforced building which is what became known as Iandra Castle.

-Iandra itself is now heritage listed and restoration work is ongoing as some sections of the home are not in good condition.
-The property was sold to the Methodist Church in the 1950’s and became a boy’s home in 1956.
+Iandra Castle was sold to the Methodist Church in the 1950’s and became a boy’s home in 1956.
 It was subsequently purchased by David and Margaret Morris in 1975 and is still owned by Mrs Morris.
+Iandra is now heritage listed and restoration work is ongoing as some sections of the home are not in good condition.

 The interior of Iandra is vast.
 The entry hall is dominated by beautiful timber paneling and a large timber staircase.
 To the right of the staircase are the dining room, billiard room (formally a chapel) and a sitting room.
 The kitchen, a smaller sitting room and a bathroom are behind the staircase.